dustybrigsby/Work-Day-Scheduler/README.md

 ## Description

-A simple day planner/scheduler that allows the user to enter their own text to each hour and save it to refer to later.
+A simple day planner/scheduler that allows the user to enter their own text to each hour and save it for later.

 ## Installation